nateshgurram/cardiovascular_disease_model/README.md

 ---

 ## Modeling
-- StandardScaler applied to continuous features using a `ColumnTransformer`; binary/dummy variables left unchanged.
+- StandardScaler applied to continuous features using a `ColumnTransformer`; with binary/dummy variables left unchanged.
 - Trained and compared Logistic Regression, SVC, Random Forest, AdaBoost, and Gradient Boosting.
 - Evaluated models with accuracy, precision, recall, and F1-score.
 - Hyperparameter tuning with **GridSearchCV (5-fold cross-validation)**.